Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 ## v1.0.3 ➞ v1.0.4

+### Changes in TOML configuration file requirements
+Before this version, it was possible to abuse the provider by providing a huge TOML config file which was read every time.
+To mitigate this, we set a limit of the supported file size to 10MB.

+## v1.0.3 ➞ v1.0.4

 ### Fixed external_function VARCHAR return_type
 VARCHAR external_function return_type did not work correctly before ([#3392](https://github.com/Snowflake-Labs/terraform-provider-snowflake/issues/3392)) but was fixed in this version.